 “There was the PC.
 Then there was the Web.
 Then there was the Web 2.0.”

 Although some economists are expecting the next dot-com bubble (that is, the bubble that you can share on facebook, if it’s still up), there are 267,000 results that scholar.google.com returns for the query “semantic web”.
-This means that there are thousands of people working on evolution of what we use as web today.
+This means that there are thousands of people working on evolution of what we use as the web today.
 But what I believe is we will not have a public event that announces the next big web.
-Rather, it looks like we will move to the what is defined as the meaningful data smoothly.
+Rather, it looks like we will move to what is defined as the meaningful data smoothly.
 So one day we would realise, “Hey, we’ve been using what you call Web 6.0 for years!”
-(I mean, I came here to talk about Web 4 but there are already 70k results at Google for that, and the first result for Web4 had a picture of rubber duck?)

 The decline in the Web 2.0 related news is quite obvious through years.
 In the next search I dropped Web 2.0.

-It looks like this: While we were already talking about Web 3.0 for a while, at 2007 we started talking much more about it.
-Same thing goes for Web 4.0 on 2011.
+It looks like this: While we were already talking about Web 3.0 for a while, in 2007 we started talking much more about it.
+Same thing goes for Web 4.0 in 2011.
 Can we say that when we realize that “we’re using Web 2.0 for x many years” we start talking about Web 3.0?
 And maybe the same for the 4.0 as well?
-Well, as I argued above, I do not believe it will arrive like a train arriving a station.
+Well, as I argued above, I do not believe it will arrive like a train arriving at the station.
 I believe some applications will start to make use of new things, then we’ll realise and talk more about it.

-Unfortunately, there were not many information coming out of n-gram database.
+Unfortunately, there was not much information coming out of the n-gram database.

-Autonomous cars may seem like a new concept, but they are being researched on since 1920s.
+Autonomous cars may seem like a new concept, but they have been researched on since the 1920s.
 Google already has a working prototype and most car companies are working on the topic.
-The concept is simple (from the viewpoint of the end-user), you just tell it where you want to go, and machine takes you there.
+The concept is simple (from the viewpoint of the end-user), you just tell it where you want to go, and the machine takes you there.
 It makes use of, you guessed it right, the data.
 The big data.
 Maps, traffic, camera, lasers, heat sensors and more.
-Data -which has a a meaning and a lot of connections- is brought together to arrive at some decisions.
+Data -which has a meaning and a lot of connections- is brought together to arrive at some decisions.
 So we can say that data has a sense, and it’s being used to produce an action.

 Building on the examples mentioned on this blog, we can think of the Web 4.0 working on an agent (without specifying the agent, might not be a computer, might not be a smartphone as well) that can tell you “Your plane is cancelled, but don’t worry, I booked you a seat from the next plane and told the people (or their respective agents) that you’ll be late.
 You have one more hour to leave home, then we should be on our way.”
 This might seem like a dream right now, but it’s not that far.

-Before leaving, I strongly recommend for you to have a look at the Physical Web project.
+Before leaving, I strongly recommend that you have a look at the Physical Web project.